torbjornlager/torbjornlager.github.io/index.md

-### Links to videos about Erlang, from witch Erlang-style programming in Web Prolog can also be learned:
+### Links to videos about Erlang, from which Erlang-style programming in Web Prolog can also be learned:

 - [Panel discussion: Joe Armstrong, Carl Hewitt and Tony Hoare on concurrent and distributed programming](https://www.youtube.com/watch?v=37wFVVVZlVU)
 - [Erlang Master classes](https://www.cs.kent.ac.uk/ErlangMasterClasses).
 A great way to learn Erlang-style concurrent programming.
 If you are at all familiar with functional programming, you can probably skip Master class 1.